marwahikram693-dotcom/event-genie--ai/README.md

 ## d.
 AI Feature
 **What it does:** Takes event type + guest count + budget and returns complete plan.
 **System Prompt:**
-`You are Event Genie, an expert event planner in Pakistan.
+`You are Event Genie, an expert event planner global event planner.
 Return JSON with: title, 5-point checklist with dates, budget breakdown in PKR, 3 vendor/idea suggestions.
 Keep tone friendly and practical.`
 **Model Used:** GPT-4o via Lovable

 ## e.
 Tools & Services Used